hani-suraya/bank_customer_churn_pbi/README.md

   - Country of churners: Similar numbers in France and Germany, lower in Spain
   - Credit card ownership among churners: 70% own credit cards
   - Activity status among churners: 63% not active
-  - Product usage among churners: Highest for product 1, followed by 2, 3 and 4.
+  - Product usage among churners: Highest number of churners use only 1 product, followed by 2, 3 and 4 products.

 - **Churn Factors**
   - Credit score: Customers with scores <400 have 100% churn rate; score groups of 400 and above have 19-21% churn rate
   - Income level: Highest churn rate (22%) among very high income (>150k/year), lowest (20%) among middle income (50-100k/year).
   - Age: Highest churn rate (37%) among middle-aged (40-59 years), lowest (6%) among teenagers (<20 years)
-  - Product: Customers using products 3 and 4 have high churn rates.
+  - Product: Customers using 3 to 4 products have high churn rates from 83 to 100%.

 ### Possible Causes for High Churn Rates in Some Groups